tc39/notes/es8/2017-11/nov-28.md

 DE: (Presenting)

-KMR: A lot of proposals make it to stage 3, get implemented by 1 or 2 engines, and for whatever reason they die.
+KM: A lot of proposals make it to stage 3, get implemented by 1 or 2 engines, and for whatever reason they die.
 For example SIMD.
 If it had shipped, they'd be locked into it - but it would never make it into the standard.
 The problem is shipping features that - beyond a reasonable doubt - wont make it into the spec locks us into shipping non-spec features.

 MS: Keith and I are in alignment.
 SIMD sat at stage 3 for a long time.